cstieg/Item-Catalog/README.md

     PROJECT_ID = 'itemcatalog-######'
     GCLOUD_STORAGE_BUCKET = 'itemcatalog-######.appspot.com'
     ```
-    * Also substitute your project id and client id into client_secrets.json.
     * Make a client secret of random letters, numbers, and characters, and substitute
     it in itemcatalog.py:
     `app.secret_key = 'ew0j9we093r00923r09i233ff09jweff09'`  <= change this value